paulrudy/alfred-go-to-here/README.md

 Switch current path of Open/Save dialogs and Finder windows

+> [!IMPORTANT]
+> This project has [migrated to Codeberg](https://codeberg.org/paulrudy/alfred-go-to-here) as of release 4.4.2.
+All updates, issues, and pull requests will occur there.

 ## Note on updating to version 4+

 *(If you've updated via the Alfred Gallery, you can ignore this message).*